eandres8/klym-rental-car/README.md

 ### TODO
-[X] pipe to filter vehicle-cards subscribing with store
-    [X] create Pipe
-    [X] add subscription to read input text filter
-[X] create loader component
 [ ] load data from JSON file
 [ ] ordered data by brand
-[X] directive to catch error with no image found
-[ ] create Empty component, when filter doesn't made match [ ] create details page
-    [ ] make basic structure
-    [ ] get param from url and search the car on store [ ] render Data
-    [ ] filter state by id with action
-[X] create Backend to make request
-    [X] create a mock request from of observable
 [ ] fix all responsive styles
-    [ ] fix styles to search input